dotnet/docs-maui/docs/user-interface/handlers/customize.md

 Each of these methods has an identical signature that requires two arguments:

 - A `string`-based key.
 When modifying one of the mappings provided by .NET MAUI, the key used by .NET MAUI must be specified.
 The key values used by .NET MAUI control mappings are based on interface and property names, for example `nameof(IEntry.IsPassword)`.
 The interfaces, and their properties, that abstract each cross-platform control can be found [here](https://github.com/dotnet/maui/tree/main/src/Core/src/Core).
 Otherwise, this key can be an arbitrary value that doesn't have to correspond to the name of a property exposed by a type.
-For example, `MyCustomization` can be specified as a key, with any native control modification being performed as the customization.
+For example, `MyCustomization` can be specified as a key, with any native view modification being performed as the customization.
 - An `Action` that represents the method that performs the handler customization.
 The `Action` specifies two arguments:
   - A `handler` argument that provides an instance of the handler being customized.
   - A `view` argument that provides an instance of the cross-platform control that the handler implements.